HgAlexx/Hg.SecureShellSync/README.md

 My last update was around 2017 with a bump of SSH.NET to version 2016.

-This project has been moving from computer to computer and has never been in any verson control system and I almost lost it because of this.
+This project has been moving from computer to computer and has never been in any version control system and I almost lost it because of this.

 So after 8 years, I think it is long overdue to properly manage it using a proper SCM and and share it.